 Cross Connection Control Program (CCC)

 BFP devices have been a requirement since 1999 in the Municipality of East Hants Municipal Services System General Specifications and more recently in Schedule “D” East Hants Water Utility Schedule of Rules and Regulations.
-New forms and programming for new construction have been available since June 1, 2016.

 - BFP Device Application Forms:

 - Backflow Prevention Device Inspection Report